 As discussed above in Sections 5.2.1, 5.3.1, and 5.4.1, ONMS determined that impacts to water quality would be minor and mostly beneficial through management plan activities designed to improve water quality by removing and avoiding deposition of marine debris.
+Temporary and negligible adverse impacts to sediment and water quality, such as increased turbidity, may occur in implementation of beneficial use habitat protection and restoration projects.
+However, any future beneficial use project would be subject to sanctuary permit and/or authorization requirements; an assessment by ONMS of the suitability of the sediment to ensure that it matches the physical properties of native sediments at any planned receiving sites and meets sanctuary water quality objectives; a project-specific environmental review; and permitting and review by other federal, state, and local agencies, as appropriate.
 During vessel operations, MBNMS minimizes potential water quality degradation through implementation of its environmental compliance procedures, best management practices, and spill prevention control and countermeasures plan.
 ONMS does not expect that implementing the proposed action would result in an increase in vessel operations conducted by MBNMS in the sanctuary.
 As a result, adverse effects on water quality in the action area resulting from the proposed action are expected to be highly unlikely.
-Therefore, impacts to listed marine mammals or sea turtles associated with changes in water quality that might affect their foraging habitat would be discountable.
+Therefore, impacts to listed marine mammals associated with changes in water quality that might affect their foraging habitat would be discountable.